We shall not cease from exploration,

-Recently I have returned to painting and work intuitively to create images which are abstract expressions of my observations and inner world.
-The images are unearthed slowly through a process of continually applying paint, scraping back, and reapplying until eventually something (hopefully) magical, surfaces amid the history and traces of what has gone before.
+Recently I have returned to painting and work intuitively to create images which are often abstract expressions of my observations and inner world.
+These images are unearthed slowly through a process of continually applying paint, scraping back, and reapplying until eventually something (hopefully) magical, surfaces amid the history and traces of what has gone before.

 ‘The important thing is to create.
 Nothing else matters; creation is all.’
 Pablo Picasso